Regulation of ESG rating in the European Union

-Regulation of ESG rating in the European Union are proposed European Union regulations of environmental, social, and corporate governance (ESG) rating activities' transparency and integrity to improve clarity in the EU's ESG rating processes.
-The regulations were first designed after 2020 and an amended draft was published in 2023.
+Regulation of ESG rating in the European Union is a proposed European Union regulation on environmental, social, and corporate governance (ESG) rating activities' transparency and integrity to improve clarity in the EU's ESG rating processes.
+The regulation was first designed after 2020 and an amended draft was published in 2023.

-The focus for the proposed regulations are on transparency rather than a uniform methodology of ESG rating providers (ERP).
+The focus for the proposed regulation is on transparency rather than a uniform methodology of ESG rating providers (ERP).
 It details a set of definitions on the ESG rating key players, necessary disclosures and requirements for third country ERP and a supervision framework under ESMA's umbrella, which is set to become the sole ESG rating supervisor in the EU.

 Following the ordinary legislative procedure with the Council of the European Union and its preparatory bodies, an amended version of the proposal was published on July 14, 2023.
 This revised proposal was subsequently presented to the European Parliament for its first reading.
-Its adoption, in its current form or with minimal amendments, is anticipated to be a crucial step in sustainable finance regulations in the EU and worldwide.
+Its adoption, in its current form or with minimal amendments, is anticipated to be a crucial step in sustainable finance regulation in the EU and worldwide.